 CHS offers on-line summer school courses which are interactive, highly engaging, and provide feedback to students as they work through course materials.
 Students meet with a Cocalico teacher at the onset of the course and then are required to attend two sessions per week in the high school.
 Exams are taken with the teacher.
 The cost to each student is a \$175 per course.
-Additional information may be obtained in the courseling office at the high school.
+Additional information may be obtained in the counseling office at the high school.

 VIII.
-Instructions and Procedures for Completing Course Selection Forms
+Instruction and Procedures for Completing Course Selection Forms

 - 1. Become thoroughly familiar with the information about the courses available.
-Pay special attention to the pathway and recommended career cluster(s) appropriate for each course. - 2.
+Pay special attention to the pathway and recommended career cluster(s) appropriate for each course.
 Study the graduation requirements for your class and make sure all require courses are included in your course selection.
-It is your responsibility to read the information and be informed. - 3.
-As you consider which courses best meet your needs and interests, keep in mind the following factors: - a.
-Your past school records - b.
-Your abilities and aptitudes - c.
-Your plans following high school graduation - 4.
-Check with present or past teachers, available teachers at parents' night, or your school counselor for information about classes you are considering. - 5.
-During the scheduling conference with your counselor, you will complete the student request form which will be signed by your parents and returned to your counselor. - 6.
+It is your responsibility to read the information and be informed. - 2.
+As you consider which courses best meet your needs and interests, keep in mind the following factors: - 3.
+Your past school records - 4.
+Your abilities and aptitudes - 5.
+Your plans following high school graduation - 6.
+Check with present or past teachers, available teachers at parents' night, or your school counselor for information about classes you are considering. - 7.
 Be certain the courses you select are the ones you want to follow since these choices become finalized and sent to you in the august mailing.
-Dropping courses will be permitted only with administrator/courselor approval. - 7.
+Dropping courses will be permitted only with administrator/counselor approval. - 8.
 Every effort will be made to schedule your choice of subjects.
-In case of a schedule conflict, students will be contacted by the counselors. - 8.
+In case of a schedule conflict, students will be contacted by the counselors. - 9.
 Parents are invited to consult with counselors for assistance in planning school courses of study.
 Every attempt will be made to schedule conferences at parents' convenience.
-To schedule a conference, call 336-1427 or 336=1442.
+To schedule a conference, call 336-1427 or 336-1442.